Home | pfodApps/pfodDevices | WebStringTemplates | Java/J2EE | Unix | Torches | Superannuation | CRPS Treatment | | About Us

 Open pfodWebDesigner and copy SliderInput to SliderInputErr and edit it to add an indexed ErrMsg label

-If there are no errors, the Arduino Code will send a empty message which make the message invisible.
+If there are no errors, the Arduino Code in SliderControls will set a empty message which make the message invisible.

-That is replace idx_6 with an label empty of text.
+That is replace idx_errMsg with an label empty of text.

-Go back to the Control Panel and use Arduino Export to generate the new code, Dwg_SliderInputErr.zip
+Go back to the Control Panel and use Arduino Export to generate the new code, SliderInputErr_serial.zip.

 }